MysteryPancake/Houdini-VBD/README.md

 ### 1. Integrate the positions

-Add the velocity to the position (same as XPBD).
+Add the velocity to the position (same as Vellum).
 VBD uses a warmstarting strategy to scale the gravity term below.

 ```c
 // First-order integration